Crossover (fiction): Between established shows

 Crossovers involving principals can also occur when the characters have no prior relationship, but are related by time period, locale or profession.
-The Law and Order series, for example, afford a commonality of setting and profession which lends itself to crossovers, both within the franchise and in a wider universe.
+The Law & Order franchise for example, afford a commonality of setting and profession which lends itself to crossovers, both within the franchise and in a wider universe.
 Following the cancellation of the ABC soap opera One Life to Live and its high-rated finale, several characters crossed over into the network's remaining soap opera General Hospital, remaining in the same timeline as their former show.

 Characters Kyle Barker & Max Shaw from the sitcom Living Single made an appearance in Half & Half.
-Their appearance came seven years after the end of Livin' Single and confirmed that Kyle and Max had remained a couple and were raising a family.
+Their appearance came seven years after the end of Living Single and confirmed that Kyle and Max had remained a couple and were raising a family.

-In 1992, sitcoms Fresh Prince of Bel-Air and the short-lived Out All Night crossed over briefly when Hilary Banks appears as a customer at Chelsea's Club.
+In 1992, sitcoms The Fresh Prince of Bel-Air and the short-lived Out All Night crossed over briefly when Hilary Banks appears as a customer at Chelsea's Club.

-In 1993, British soap opera EastEnders aired a two part crossover with Doctor Who for the annual Children in Need telethon.
-During the 2010 telethon, EastEnders crossed over with Coronation Street, another prominent soap opera, for a special fifteen minute episode, titled EastStreet.
+In 1993, British soap opera EastEnders aired a two-part crossover with Doctor Who for the annual Children in Need telethon.
+During the 2010 telethon, EastEnders crossed over with Coronation Street, another prominent soap opera, for a special fifteen-minute episode, titled "EastStreet".